What is a separation agreement and do we need one?

 - you’ve made arrangements for the care of your children, or there is a good reason why no arrangements have been made

-More information about how to respond to a divorce application is on the Family Justice website.
+More information about how to respond to a divorce application is on the Ministry of Justice website.

 Do we need to have sorted out our relationship property before we can get a divorce?

-No you don’t need to have sorted out your shared (relationship) property before you get a divorce, and the court will not deal with this as part of the dissolution application.
-However if you haven’t sorted this out yet and you need the Court’s help you need to apply within 12 months of the dissolution of your marriage.
+No you don’t need to have sorted out your shared (relationship) property before you get a divorce, and the Family Court will not deal with this as part of the dissolution application.
+However if you can’t come to an agreement about how your relationship property should be shared and you need the Court’s help, you must apply within 12 months of the dissolution order taking effect.
 You can read more about this on our Relationship property page.